ToastedOven/CustomEmotesAPI/README.md

             bool stopWhenAttack = false                     //Stops the animation if attacking

             bool visible = true                             //Dictates if emote will show up in the normal list.

+            bool syncAnim = false                           //Dictates if emote will sync the animation.

+            bool syncAudio = false                          //Dictates if emote will sync audio (requires wwise start and stop events)

 ### Examples